 - Identify and report cleaning, sanitising and maintenance requirements.

-- Dispose of or report chipped, broken or cracked eating, drinking or food handling utensils.
+- Dispose of, or report damaged or unsafe eating, drinking or food handling utensils.

 - Take measures within scope of responsibility to ensure food handling areas are free from animals and pests and report incidents of animal or pest infestation.